etfrer-yi/Journey-Of-Ten-Thousand-Steps/README.md

 - "We're weak, but by accepting weakness we can build strength." -RPW
 - "A snake that does not shed its skin perishes."
 - "If it works, it works." - Millions of programmers, probably
-- "Every person has to exercise patience in order to face difficulties, whether he does so willingly or unwillingly.
-The noble person exercises patience willingly, because he realizes the benefits of patience, and he knows that he will be rewarded for his patience and will be criticized if he panics.
-He is aware that if he does not have patience, panicking and impatience will not help him to regain missed opportunities, and will not take away things he dislikes.
-Whatever is decreed and is qada’ wa qadr cannot be prevented from happening, and whatever is decreed not to happen cannot be made to happen.
-So an attitude of impatience and panic actually causes harm.
 - "All life is problem solving" - Karl Popper
 - It is not judgment that we fear, but rather the fact that it is hard to respond.
 - "your kingdom come, your will be done, on earth as it is in heaven." - Matthew 6:10, NIV
 - "Until you make the unconscious conscious, it will rule your life and you will call it fate." - NOT Carl Jung, but attributed to him
 - A wise man said: “A man with wisdom as soon as adversity appears does that which a foolish man does after a month (i.e. he resorts to patience).”